 Step 1: Find out how much debt you have

-So STOP.
-Go through your account statements, call the companies, do whatever it takes to find out how much you owe on these bills.
 You can use this tool to track it (it’s the second link on this list).
 The chart looks like this:

 Stop right now and do this.